Katana vs Wakizashi: Similarities, Differences and Usage

 They include full tang construction and secured similarly.
 The handles are wrapped with the same fittings.
 Each sword includes a guard (tsuba), often adorned with decorative designs.
 Additional components like the blade collar (habaki), handle collar (fuchi), and pommel (kashira) are common to both.

+The main difference between the katana and wakizashi is their length.
+A katana is always longer and designed to be used with two hands, while the wakizashi is shorter and meant for one-handed use.
 Another difference I see between them is that wakizashi often features a simpler tsuba, and often smaller, however this is not exclusive.

 Usage